 Alopecia areata cannot be clearly diagnosed by a single test (blood test or scan).
 A thorough history, physical examination, pertinent tests, and laboratory analysis are used to evaluate the patient and make the diagnosis.
 Following a history and examination, our professional doctors will thoroughly examine the areas where alopecia areata-related hair loss has occurred.
 This assessment could consist of:

-Although there isn’t a known cure for alopecia areata, at Hash Clinics, we use a number of alopecia areata treatments to control symptoms and promote hair growth.
+Although there isn’t a known cure for alopecia areata, at Hash Clinics, we use a number of alopecia areata treatment Karachi to control symptoms and promote hair growth.

 When individuals with extensive or resistant alopecia areata do not improve with traditional therapies, our experts at Hash Clinics advise topical immunotherapy.
 In this alopecia areata treatment in Karachi, substances such as dinitrochlorobenzene (DNCB) are applied to the scalp with the intention of causing a moderate allergic reaction.
 Over time, the immune system’s rerouted reaction lessens the damage to hair follicles and promotes hair growth.